-The IPReg Board delegates the The CEO, in accordance Notes
+The IPReg Board delegates the Notes

-following powers to the CEO, with the powers granted Notes
+following powers to the CEO, The CEO, in accordance with the powers granted

 including the power to delegate by the Board, further

 further: delegates the powers to:

-rarther. delegates the powers to.
+delegates the powers to:

 Preparing Board agenda and papers All staff Subject to final approval by the

 CEO, HoR or Director of Policy

 Preparing Board Working Group All staff Subject to final approval by the

 agenda and papers CEO, HoR or Director of Policy

 Agreeing to tender and to sign CFO Where budget previously agreed

 commercial contracts in accordance by the Board.
 Note that under

-with IPReg's procurement policy IPReg's procurement policy , the
+with IPReg's procurement policy IPReg's procurement policy, the

 requirement to conduct a full

 tender can only be waived by the

 IPReg Board

 Agreeing and commissioning HoR Where budget previously agreed

 research projects in accordance with by the Board

 IPReg's procurement policy

 Obtaining external legal advice as HoR, CFO

 required in accordance with IPReg's

 procurement policy

 Agreeing corporate policies -

 GDPR, IT, business continuity,

-communications, etc. Hap CEO
+communications, etc.

-Maintaining corporate registers (e.g. gifts and hospitality, interests, HoR, CFO
+Maintaining corporate registers HoR, CFO

+(e.g. gifts and hospitality, interests,

 minutes, papers, etc.)

 Agreeing and amending HR policies Not terms and conditions or

 (e.g. disciplinary and grievance remuneration, these are

 procedures) reserved to the Board

 Recruitment of staff other than new Unless new permanent posts are

 permanent posts in accordance with already included in the budget,

 IPReg's staff appointment policy or with the prior authority of the

-in the same appointment pointy Chair
+Chair

+Netes

-Appointments Notes
+Appointments Hop CEO Notes

 Deciding on recruitment advertising / HoR, CFO

 use of external agencies in

 accordance with IPReg's procurement

-policy
+policy For Board mombers, only once

 Agreeing recruitment process HoR, CFO For Board members - only once

-approved by the Board

-Changing individual reporting lines
+Changing individual reporting lines approved by the Board

-Agreeing and amending individual HoR In discussion with CEO where line
+Changing individual reporting lines Agreeing and amending individual HoR In discussion with CEO where line

+HUK

-role descriptions for all staff management responsibilities
+role descriptions for all staff management responsibilities overlap

-overlap

 Shortlisting/interview panels HoR, CFO Not Board members

 Agreeing to appoint HoR, CFO Not Board members

 Agreeing completion of probation HoR, CFO

-The IPReg Board delegates the following powers to the CEO, including the power to delegate further: The CEO, in accordance with the powers granted by the Board, further delegates the powers to: Notes Charles B. Charles Black and B. dard Strategy, Business Plan and Budget Preparing Annual Report HoR, CFO Preparing Business Plan (including budget) HoR, CFO Risk management Maintaining and reviewing the Corporate Risk Register HoR, CFO Dealing with the immediate impact of a cyber attack in accordance with IPReg's cyber incident response plan HoR, Compliance and Authorisation Officer Regulatory policy and decisions Approving Guidance on the Board's regulatory arrangements HoR Making "exempt changes" to the Board's regulatory arrangements HoR Approving and implementing rules, systems or policies needed to give effect to those matters previously agreed by the Board HoR Granting waivers from the Board's regulatory arrangements HoR Only as provided for in those regulatory arrangements.
-CEO/HoR may seek advice from individual Board members for novel or complex waiver decisions.
-CEO/HOR will then decide whether to refer the decision to the full Board.
-All steps necessary to decide whether to refer a matter to Complaint Examiners or the Joint Disciplinary Board 3 HoR Implementing Complaint Examiner or the Joint Disciplinary Board 4 HoR Deciding to: - admit an individual or entity to the Register HoR
+The IPReg Board delegates the The CEO, in accordance Notes

+following powers to the CEO, with the powers granted

+including the power to delegate by the Board, further

+further: delegates the powers to:

+Strategy, Business Plan and Budget

+Preparing Annual Report HoR, CFO

+Preparing Business Plan (including HoR, CFO

+budget)

+Risk management

+Maintaining and reviewing the HoR, CFO

+Corporate Risk Register

+Dealing with the immediate impact HoR,

+of a cyber attack in accordance with Compliance

+IPReg's cyber incident response plan and

+Authorisation

+Officer

+Regulatory policy and decisions

+Approving Guidance on the Board's HoR

+regulatory arrangements

+Making "exempt changes" to the HoR

+Board's regulatory arrangements

+Approving and implementing rules, HoR

+systems or policies needed to give

+effect to those matters previously

+agreed by the Board

+Granting waivers from the Board's HoR Only as provided for in those

+regulatory arrangements regulatory arrangements.

+CEO/HoR may seek advice from

+individual Board members for

+novel or complex waiver

+decisions.
+CEO/HOR will then

+decide whether to refer the

+decision to the full Board.

+All steps necessary to decide HoR

+whether to refer a matter to

+Complaint Examiners or the Joint

+Disciplinary Board 3

+Implementing Complaint Examiner HoR

+or the Joint Disciplinary Board 4

+Deciding to: HoR

+- admit an individual or entity to the

+Register

-$^{^{3}}$ This change is effective from 1 July 2023 when the new regulatory arrangements come into force.
+3 This change is effective from 1 July 2023 when the new regulatory arrangements come into force.

-$^{^{\}rm 4}$ This change is effective from 1 July 2023 when the new regulatory arrangements come into force.
+4 This change is effective from 1 July 2023 when the new regulatory arrangements come into force.